Speak With Your Superiors Without Feeling Inferior

 Deciding Our Fate

 Another reason is we think they hold all the cards.
 It’s easy to feel dis-empowered when another person seems to have the ability to affect our lives in powerful ways, like determining whether or not we have a job tomorrow.
-And although its true, that a boss can fire you, how you respond to challenging situations like losing a job means a lot more than the termination.
-How you bounce back, what you learn about yourself and where you go from there are all in your hands.
+And although it’s true, that a boss can fire you, how you respond to challenging situations like losing a job means a lot more than the termination.
+How you bounce back, what you learn about yourself, and where you go from there is up to you.
 When you carry the knowledge of your own resilience, your fear of authority loses its power over you.

 Use of Your Voice

 We don’t value our own voice in the presence of authority.
 Having grown up in a culture that demands respect for authority, we’ve somehow translated that into silence.
 And so we fail to speak up in any way.
-No matter what they say we don’t feel comfortable questioning or speaking back to someone who’s in the position to lead us.
-Developing confidence in using your voice without emotion can go a long way in helping you join in conversation among those you call leaders.
+No matter what they say, we don’t feel comfortable questioning or speaking back to someone who’s in a position to lead us.
+Developing confidence in using your voice without emotion can go a long way in helping you converse among those you call leaders.
 There are a lot of strategies to grow in your speaking abilities.
 Check into Toastmasters or another club where you can learn and practice speaking up.